davisincubator/sashimdig/README.md

 ##Processed Data
 Find processed data in my (Abbie's) [box](https://ucdavis.box.com/s/ubdzqp6fkfgqvvzskqdo7ta8f8cnozu7).
 It was larger than github's size limit.
 I'll invite you if you don't have permission to view!
+NB: I am uploading the padded, black and white, and histogram matched images as of March 7, 2017

 ##Kaggle Fish Identification Image
 ![alt text](./references/species-ref-key.jpg)